Boudoir Album Ideas: Layouts, Sizes, and Prices — Photography Shark

 Chris McCarthy

 A boudoir album is how most session images live long-term.
 Screens are easy to lose; albums end up in drawers, on shelves, and occasionally shared deliberately with a partner.
 The album design choices shape how that object functions in your life for years.
-Here's a practical breakdown of album options for boudoir sessions at Photography Shark, covering sizes, materials, layouts, and typical pricing.
+Here's a practical breakdown of album options for boudoir sessions at Photography Shark, covering sizes, materials, layouts, and typical pricing — based on what photographer Chris McCarthy walks clients through during the album design consultation in Rockland.

 Album Sizes